CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 });
 ```

-On the resulting map, you will notice as you interact with it (zoom and pan) that the bars in the chart dynamically change based on your current viewport.
+On the resulting map, you will notice as you interact with it (zoom and pan) that the bars in the chart dynamically update based on the data in your current viewport.
 You can also hover over each bar in the chart to see the category name and count.

 <div class="example-map">
   <iframe